 Many businesses face the challenge of tedious network upgrades and related crashes.
 The growing demand for mobility and flexibility makes it hard to predict the company’s IT needs.
 It also complicates cost control greatly.
 But the good news is that cloud development can solve all these challenges.

-The growth and popularity of cloud solutions raise many questions for businesses of all sizes, especially regarding what is cloud application development and how to build a cloud solution.
+The growth and popularity of cloud solutions raise many questions for businesses of all sizes, especially regarding what a cloud-based application is and how to build a cloud solution.
 This post was created to answer those questions!
-Today, you will learn the difference between a cloud app and a web app, the technology required to build a cloud-based application, the steps, and the estimated cost.
+Today, you will learn the difference between a cloud app and a web app, the technology required to develop a cloud-based application, the steps, and the estimated cost.